dave-shawley/devpi-cookbook/README.md

 Include this recipe in the `run_list` to install the devpi server.
 It will also create the daemon user and administrative group if necessary.

+### devpi::web
+Include this recipe in the `run_list` to install the devpi web interface.
+Not configuration is neccesary for this package.

 ### devpi::nginx
 Include this recipe to expose the devpi-server using [nginx] as a front-end server.